 Voting Rights.
 Each ordinary share is entitled to one vote on all matters upon which the ordinary shares are entitled to vote.
-A shareholder may (i) cast less than one whole vote in respect of any share held, or (ii) split its vote in respect of any share so that part of such vote is cast in favor of a proposed resolution, whilst the remaining part of such vote is cast against the resolution.
 Voting at any shareholders' meeting is by show of hands unless a poll is demanded.
 A poll may be demanded by the chairman of our board of directors or any shareholder holding at least 10% of the shares given a right to vote at the meeting, present in person or by proxy.
 Shareholders may attend any shareholders' meeting in person or by proxy, or if a corporation or other non-natural person, by its duly authorized representative or proxy; we currently do not allow shareholders to vote electronically.